w3c-ccg/credential-handler-api/README.md

 ## Typical Flow

 1. A user visits a "credential wallet" website.

 2. The wallet web app registers a "Credential Handler".

    During this step, the web app calls a new JavaScript API to register a piece of code (a "Credential Handler") that will execute when the user later elects to use the web app to fulfill a request for credentials or a request to store credentials.

 3. The user visits a Credential Issuer website to receive a credential.

-The Credential Issuer website calls the Credential Management API to store a new type of Web-based credential (i.e. essentially a third party credential, or a credential that may be used across domains).
+   The Credential Issuer website calls the Credential Management API to store a new type of Web-based credential (i.e., essentially a third-party credential, or a credential that may be used across domains).

-4. The browser shows the user a UI with information (icons, text, origins) representing previously registered credential handlers that can store their credential for them.
+4. The browser shows the user a UI with information (such as icons, text, or origins) representing previously registered credential handlers that can store their new credential.

-When the user makes a selection, the credential to be stored is forwarded to the chosen handler which then allows the user to interact with the associated Web App from the wallet origin as needed to complete the storage request.
+   When the user makes a selection, the credential to be stored is forwarded to the chosen handler, which then allows the user to interact with the associated Web App from the wallet origin as needed to complete the storage request.

-The browser is playing the "Mediator" role here: forwarding a request from the Credential Issuer to a third party Credential Repository of the user's choice.
+   The browser is playing the "Mediator" role here: forwarding a request from the Credential Issuer to a third-party Credential Repository of the user's choice.
 The Credential Issuer doesn't care which wallet is used.
-All the mediator needs to do is be able to match up credential storage requests with wallets that support their storage and present these options to the user.
+All the mediator needs to do is match up credential storage requests with wallets that support their storage, and present these options to the user.

-5. The user visits a Credential Verifier website which requests third party (Web-based) credentials.
+5. The user visits a Credential Verifier website which requests third-party (Web-based) credentials.

-Here the Credential Verifier website calls the Credential Management API using a query for a new type of Web-based credential (i.e. essentially a third party credential, or a credential that may be used across domains).
+   Here the Credential Verifier website calls the Credential Management API using a query for a new type of Web-based credential (i.e., essentially a third-party credential, or a credential that may be used across domains).

 6. The browser shows the user a UI with information (icons, text, origins) representing previously registered credential handlers.

    When the user makes a selection, the Credential Verifier's request is forwarded to the chosen credential handler.

-The browser is playing the "Mediator" role here: forwarding a request from the Credential Verifier to a third party Credential Repository of the user's choice.
+   The browser is playing the "Mediator" role here: forwarding a request from the Credential Verifier to a third-party Credential Repository of the user's choice.
 The Credential Verifier doesn't care which wallet is used; they have a trust relationship with Credential Issuers, not the wallet provider.
-All the mediator needs to do is be able to match up requests for credentials to the user's preferred wallets for fulfilling those requests.
+All the mediator needs to do is match up requests for credentials to the user's preferred wallet(s) for fulfilling those requests.

-7. The user interacts (as needed) with the wallet Web App and chooses the credentials to fulfill the request.
+7. The user interacts as needed with the wallet Web App, and chooses the credentials to fulfill the request.

    Here the Web App resolves a Promise with the user's response.
-The response may include additional authentication information is necessary to prove ownership over the credentials.
-This is up to the specific Web credential scheme/protocol.
+If required by the specific Web credential scheme/protocol, the response may include additional authentication information to prove ownership over the credentials.

 8. The browser forwards the credential response to the Credential Verifier.

-9. The Credential Verifier verifies the credentials and proceeds however it sees fit.
+9. The Credential Verifier verifies the credentials, and proceeds however it sees fit.

-This flow works for DID-Auth, passing Verifiable Credentials, or using other systems such as OpenIDConnect.
+   This flow works for DID-Auth, passing Verifiable Credentials, or using other systems such as OpenID Connect (OIDC).

 ## IANA Considerations